Today we will learn one of the many parts of the performance testing process – recovery testing.

 - Recovery testing is expensive to perform.

-In this article, we learned how recovery testing helps in the better understanding of the system.
+In this article, we learned how recovery testing helps in a better understanding of the system.
 It also helps in determining if the system meets the requirements even after a failure.

 Also, one should keep in mind that failures are inevitable and despite performing rigorous testing failures can never cease to exist.